Policy Statement 25

 VI.
 Customer Satisfaction

 A. Cary Parks, Recreation and Cultural Resources Department continually strives to provide quality programs.
-We offer a satisfaction guarantee policy for programs in which customers participate.
+A satisfaction guarantee policy for programs in which customers participate is offered.

 B. In the event that the customer is not satisfied, the Town shall offer three options for the customer.